 What is Texas Hold’em?

 Soon, Texas Hold’em’s popularity spread like wildfire.
 After the creation of the World Series of Poker – and, a little while later, mass exposure on television – the game became cemented as the world’s number one poker variant.
+If you really want to know how to play poker inside and out, Texas Hold’em is one of the first games you’ll probably learn.

-Our guide below will break down step-by-step how to play Texas Hold’em, including the rules and poker hands in Texas Hold’em, and we’ll even provide some Texas Hold’em strategy to help give you an advantage at the tables.
+Our guide below will break down step-by-step how to play Texas Hold’em, including the rules and poker hands in Texas Hold’em, and we’ll even provide some Texas Hold’em strategies to help give you an advantage at the tables.

 Texas Hold’em Poker: How to Play